-Gaze up at this iconic stone obelisk, the defining feature of DC's skyline and one of the nation’s most recognizable structures, which reopens to the public on Sept.
+Gaze up at this iconic stone obelisk, the defining feature of DC's skyline and one of the nation’s most recognizable structures, which reopened to the public on Sept.
 19, 2019.

-The Washington Monument is currently closed until Sept.
-19 for repairs that will modernize the elevator and increase long-term reliability and safety.
-While visitors are currently not allowed entry inside the Washington Monument, you will still be able to see and photograph the monument from the Washington Monument grounds bordered by 15th and 17th streets.
+The Washington Monument reopened on Sept.
+19 after a renovation that modernized the elevator and increased long-term reliability and safety.
 Check the National Park Service's website for updates before you plan your visit.

 Built to honor George Washington, the commander-in-chief of the Continental Army and the first president of the United States, the Washington Monument was once the tallest building in the world at just over 555 feet.
 The monument to America’s first president still holds the title of world’s tallest stone structure and obelisk.